IV Line & Medication Label System

 - Although size, construction, the amount of colors and more increased, overall costs did not

-RR Donnelley developed and implemented an IV Line and Medication label system that made nurses jobs easier while increasing compliance and improving patient safety.
+RRD developed and implemented an IV Line and Medication label system that made nurses jobs easier while increasing compliance and improving patient safety.
 In addition, the total amount of unique labels required by the Medical Center decreased.
 And even with label material and design improvements, costs remained in check.

 In addition, based on the program's success, they will use the same assessment process to evaluate and improve the anesthesia label category.

 United Ad Label provides stock and custom label IV Line and Medication label products.
 Click here to review our stock items.
-Or contact us to learn how our that solutions improve compliance and patient safety.
+Or contact us to learn how our solutions improve compliance and patient safety.